China pursues technological "independence" and fuels global unrest - ExBulletin

 Even companies like Alibaba that can design chips will need Taiwanese and other foreign foundries to make chips.
 Alibaba’s Yitian 710 requires precision that cannot be achieved at a foundry in China.
 The company did not say which foreign producer to use.

-Liu Chuntian, an industry analyst at Zero Power Intelligence Group, says my country is still facing a big gap in chip technology.
+“My country is still facing a big gap in chip technology,” said Liu Chuntian, an industry analyst at Zero Power Intelligence Group.

 China accounts for 23% of the world’s chip production capacity, but only 7.6% of sales.